Information & Forms

 You will need an email address and access to the Internet to use this service, as well as a bank account.
 All payments that you make will be logged against your child’s account and you will be able to make these at your convenience and keep a track of transactions with school.
 It will also ensure that no money is held on our premises.

 Enter www.parentpay.com into a browser and you will be taken to the home screen.
 From here, you can use your username and password to activate your new account.
 Once you have activated your account you can make online payments straight away.
 Your child will need adding to your account.

 Already have a ParentPay account?

 If you already have a ParentPay account with another school, e.g. your child’s primary school, you can simply login to that account and add your other children via the ‘add a child’ tab on your homepage.
 You will need the activation username and password to do this.

 You have a secure online account, activated using a unique activation username and password; you will be prompted to change these and to keep them safe and secure as your username and password for future logins.

 If you have two or more children at school, you only need to activate one account to create your ‘main account’ and then add your other children via the ‘add a child’ tab on your homepage.

-You can top up credit as and when you wish and use this to pay for all school activities when they are assigned to your child.
-Unfortunately at the moment we are unable to use the system for school meal payments as our catering is provided by a third party organisation.
+You can top up credit as and when you wish and use this to pay for school meals and all school activities when they are assigned to your child.

 Please note that usernames and passwords have been created for the person listed as primary carer in our system.
 Once that account has been activated, the ParentPay system will allow us to create a second payer, this could be mum, dad or a grandparent for example.
 If you would like a second sign in for your child, please contact us.